officialyashagarwal/DBMS_SQL/Assesment_1.md

-# Oracle Live SQL Account Create Karne ke Steps
+# Oracle Live SQL Account Create Link

 ## Step 1: Website Open https://profile.oracle.com/myprofile/account/create-account.jspx

 # 🧠 SQL ( Structure Query Language )
+## SQL commands are fundamental building blocks used to perform given operations on database.The operations include queries of data. creating a table, adding data to tables, dropping the table, modifying the table and set permission for users.

+## Example You are relate with Python also

 | Python       | DBMS    |
 | ------------ | ------- |